julelang/jule/std/jule/README.md

 - **(12)** Grouped variables represented by the root (first) variable of the group in the AST.
 For the all members of group, the `Group` field holds them including the root member.
 The `GroupIndex` field holds the index of the variable, counting starts from zero.

-- **(13)** Grouped variables represented by themselves (not only the root one) in the CAST, unlike AST.
-CAST declares variables in the same order of the group.
+- **(13)** Grouped variables represented by themselves (not only the root one) in the HIR, unlike AST.
+HIR declares variables in the same order of the group.
 For the all members of group, they still have the `Group` field holds them including the root member.
 The `GroupIndex` field holds the index of the variable, counting starts from zero.

 - **(14)** For enums, all enum items handled like grouped constant variable declaration.
 To determine if the grouped variable is declared in the enum, the `Group` field is holds trailing `nil` pointer for the enum groups.